New Brunswick: Literature

 Julia Catherine Beckwith, born in Fredericton, was Canada's first published novelist.
 Poet Bliss Carman and his cousin Charles G. D. Roberts were some of the first Canadians to achieve international fame for letters.
 Antonine Maillet was the first non-European winner of France's Prix Goncourt.
 Other modern writers include Alfred Bailey, Alden Nowlan, John Thompson, Douglas Lochhead, K. V. Johansen, David Adams Richards, and France Daigle.
 A recent New Brunswick Lieutenant-Governor, Herménégilde Chiasson, is a poet and playwright.
 The Fiddlehead, established in 1945 at University of New Brunswick, is Canada's oldest literary magazine.

 Media

-New Brunswick has four daily newspapers: the Times & Transcript, serving eastern New Brunswick; the Telegraph-Journal, based in Saint John and distributed province-wide; The Daily Gleaner, based in Fredericton; and L'Acadie Nouvelle, based in Caraquet.
-The three English-language dailies and the majority of the weeklies are owned and operated by Brunswick News—which is privately owned by James K. Irving.
-Due to its dominant position, critics have accused Brunswick News of being biased towards the Irving Group of Companies, noting its reluctance to publish stories that are critical of the group.
+New Brunswick has four daily newspapers, three English and one French: the Telegraph-Journal in Saint John and distributed province-wide, the Times & Transcript in Moncton, The Daily Gleaner in Fredericton and L'Acadie Nouvelle in Caraquet.
+The three English-language dailies and multiple other weeklies are operated by Brunswick News, which was previously privately owned by J.D.
+Irving until being sold to Postmedia Network in 2022.

 The Canadian Broadcasting Corporation has anglophone television and radio operations in Fredericton.
 Télévision de Radio-Canada is based in Moncton.
 CTV and Global also operate stations in New Brunswick, which operate largely as sub-feeds of their stations in Halifax as part of regional networks.

 There are 34 radio stations licensed in New Brunswick, broadcasting in English or French.